The Dangers of Anger

-My son and I were at the local market when and I heard a
+My son and I were at the local market when and we heard a

-toddler crying very loud on the next aisle.
+toddler crying loudly in the next aisle.
 I left my son

 with the cart and went to see...
 Well, there was a lady